-The contribution of aerodynamics to F_0 values can be more clearly seen in cases where the vocal folds should be in similar states right after aspirated versus unaspirated consonants.
-This is true when a High Tone is preceded by another High Tone, as the state of vocal folds is thought to change little (other than the momentary tension increase due to devoicing; cf. Stevens 1998, Hanson & Stevens 2002) during the transition from the first tone to the second tone, as well as throughout the second tone.
-The F_0 difference due to aspiration in this case should be mainly, if not totally, attributable to the aerodynamic effect.
-The corresponding F_0 curves of /ta/ versus /t^ha/ are illustrated in figure 14.
+The contribution of aerodynamics on $F_0$ values can be more clearly seen in cases where the vocal folds should be in similar states right after aspirated versus unaspirated consonants.
+This is true when a High Tone is preceded by another High Tone, as the state of vocal folds is supposed to change little (other than the momentary tension increase due to devoicing (Stevens 1998, Hanson & Stevens, 2002)) during the transition from the first tone to the second tone, as well as throughout the second tone.
+Then the F0 difference due to aspiration in this case should be mainly, if not totally, attributable to the aerodynamic effect.
+The corresponding F0 curves of /ta/ versus $/t^ha/$ are illustrated in Figure 14.
 Each curve represents an average across 5 repetitions, 2 carrier sentences and 7 subjects.
 All target syllables were produced in the second position of the disyllabic words.
-Statistical analysis shows that the onset F_0 values of the two curves are significantly different (P<.001).
-This result implies the significance of the aerodynamic effect, and in turn lends support to our hypothesis regarding variations of F_0 with Ps.
+Statistical analysis shows that the onset F0 values of the two curves are significantly different (P < .001).
+This result implies the significance of aerodynamic effect, and in turn lends support to our hypothesis regarding variations of F0 with Ps.
 During the closure of the stops, Ps builds up to a constant level irrespective of the aspiration feature of the consonants.
-At the release of /t^h/, Ps decreases markedly because of the rapid outflow of air, and then gradually builds back up at vowel onset.
+At the release of /th/, Ps decreases markedly because of the rapid outflow of air, and then gradually builds back up at vowel onset.
 At the release of /t/, however, Ps remains at a high level and then gradually returns to normal.
-Therefore, Ps should be much lower at the voice onset for /t^ha/ than for /ta/.
+Therefore, Ps should be much lower at the voice onset for /tha/ than for /ta/.
 The oral pressure should be very low in both series after the release.
-If there is any difference, it is that the oral pressure is higher after /t^h/, since the higher flow rate will cause a higher back pressure (Hombert & Ladefoged 1977).
-Other things being equal, these differences should lead to lower onset F_0 in /t^ha/ than in /ta/.
+If there is any difference, it would be that the oral pressure is higher after $/t^h/$ , since the higher flow rate will cause a higher back pressure (Hombert & Ladefoged 1977).
+Other things being equal, these differences should lead to lower onset $F_0$ in /tha/ than in /ta/.